R/calculateDiscriminantSpace.R

 indicating cell type labels.

 A character vector specifying the cell types to plot.
-If not provided, all cell types will be plotted.
+If NULL (default), all cell types will be plotted.

 An integer specifying the number of trees for the random forest used in variable importance calculation.

-An integer specifying the number of top variables to select based on importance scores.
+An integer specifying the number of top variables to select based on importance scores from each pairwise comparison.

 A numeric value specifying the threshold for retaining eigenvalues in discriminant analysis.